Friday, April 29, 2016

 His gorgeous wall hangings are complex and brightly coloured, depicting Maya themes.

-They can be purchased at the Isla Mujeres Art Fair which takes place the first Thursday of every month between November and April.
+They can be purchased at the Isla Mujeres Art Fair, which takes place on the first Thursday of every month between November and April.
 The Art Fair is located at the Casa de Cultura in Centro, on the eastern side of the island near the municipal esplanade.

-Sergio has also done a number of wall murals, the most recent being the Maya goddess IxChel on Ronda and Bruce Robert’s house, next door to our casa.
+Sergio has also done several wall murals, the most recent being the Maya goddess IxChel on the house next door to our casa.

 Recent students, Danielle, Barbara, and Carol